Cron3x/wivl/README.md

 _Wivl_ contains the standart library (std) than there will be _zaphyr_, which is a homage to ruby on rails, so its like a server framwork like axum and _iqni_ which is going to be a way to use async and greenthreads.
+Also a a ui library would be cool (name: _acontium_?)
+Should be compiled to wasi

 How does it look